BJeff17/MLP_just_because_i_can_without_any_guide/README.md

 I feel little bit lonely today but it's not so bad i think i'm right. or not?? why am i writting that ? i don't know.

-i think is public but it seem so private i know no one will come here so i can write and feel free "c'est comme parler fort sachant que personne n'entendra" it's really nice!!!
+i think it's public but it seem so private i know no one will come here so i can write and feel free "c'est comme parler fort sachant que personne n'entendra" it's really nice!!!